Starbucks Business Model | How Does Starbucks Make Money

 Starbucks is well known for serving utterly delicious hot and cold drinks, whole-bean coffee, various instant flavoured coffee including espresso, latte, and others.
 It also serves loose-leaf teas such as Evolution Fresh juices, Frappuccino, and many others.
 La Boulange pastries and other snacks as well.
 Moreover, Starbucks offers tons of different customer based offers like free Wi-Fi and many others.

-Where does Starbucks operate?
+Where Does Starbucks Operate?

 Key Products and Services of Starbucks